pedroCX486/dockerized-youtrack-arm64/README.md

 ## Installation

-You need to download the YouTrack `.jar` file from the JetBrains website and change VAR `YOUTRACK_JAR_FILE` in the `Dockerfile` to match the version of the `.JAR` file you got.
+You need to download the YouTrack `.jar` file from the JetBrains website and change VAR `YOUTRACK_JAR_FILE` in the `Dockerfile` to match the version of the `.jar` file you got.

 Remember to also put all of the files (`Dockerfile`, `docker-compose.yml` and the `.jar` file) in the same directory before following the instructions!